vfalconi/cache-override/README.md

 # cachebuster

-CacheBuster is an EE plugin that will append a request's filename with a timestamp.
+CacheBuster is an EE plugin that appends a request's filename with a timestamp and an optional string.

 ## Parameters